ALL ABOUT PONTOON BOATS: FOUR QUESTIONS TO ASK BEFORE YOU BUY

 Keep in mind that the deck length differs from tube length.
-The deck provides the usable space on the boat, while the tubes affect performance and capacity.
-Base the size of the deck you need on the body of water you’ll use and the number of people you’ll transport.
+The deck provides the usable space on the boat, while the tubes determine performance and capacity.
+Decide the size of the deck you need based on the body of water you’ll use and the number of people you’ll transport.

 - 16-19 feet: Best for small, calm bodies of water; accommodates up to eight.

 - 20-22 feet: Best for lakes and rivers that don’t have big waves; accommodates up to 13.

 - 23-27 feet: Good for rough waters, especially when the tubes are 27 feet long; accommodates up to 15.